dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 Sometimes, they already have some legacy system running to be based on and are migrating to a microservices system, having the advantage to already see what makes more sense to be split on more services or not.

-So, looking these examples, the developers seem able to replicate that.
-But to create a good microservices system you also need to study **the way** it was done and not just the final result.
+So, looking these examples, the developers seem able to replicate that, but it's not simple.
+To create a good microservices system you also need to study **the way** it was done and not just the final result.